rachelwiltshire/bash-scripts/README.md

 # shell-scripts
-Shell scripts used in the analysis of Illumina sequence data:
+bash scripts used in the analysis of Illumina sequence data:

 **1) trimmomatic.sh**